Warm weather all year round.

 - Or even observing how locals roll the unique Cuban cigars

-One of the greatest things about the Little Havana is the fact that most public buses and tours stop there.
+One of the greatest things about Little Havana is the fact that most public buses and tours stop there.

-If you want to truly experience the beauty of this authentic neighborhood, consider booking an accommodation there.
+If you want to truly experience the beauty of this authentic neighborhood, consider booking accommodation there.
 That’s the best way to suck in the district’s unique charm.